 YouTube Video Size Limits

 Export finished at 18 GB for a 40-minute 4K timeline.
-Upload stalled at 2 percent overnight.
-YouTube’s limits are generous on paper, but your home connection and browser session are not.
+Upload stalled overnight.
+YouTube’s hard caps are generous on paper, but your home connection and browser session are not.

 |---|---|